Стали и сплавы в электротехнике и электронике

-Modern technologies require the use of special steels and high-quality alloys that ensure the durability, reliability and efficiency of electrical and electronic devices.
-These materials are used in a wide variety of areas, from household appliances to complex industrial systems.
+Modern technologies require specialty steels and high-quality alloys that ensure durability, reliability, and efficient operation of electrical and electronic devices.
+These materials are used in a wide range of fields — from household appliances to complex industrial systems.

-In electrical engineering they are used in transformers, generators, electric motors, significantly reducing energy losses and increasing the efficiency of equipment.
+In electrical engineering they are used in transformers, generators, and electric motors, substantially reducing energy losses and improving equipment efficiency.

-In electronics they are needed for the manufacture of instrument cases, printed circuit boards, cooling radiators, as well as other components where thermal conductivity, wear resistance and stability during thermal operation are important.
+In electronics they are needed for manufacturing instrument enclosures, printed circuit boards, cooling heat sinks, and other components where thermal conductivity, wear resistance, and stability under temperature service conditions are important.

-For the effective use of metals in the electrical and electronic sectors, it is necessary to take into account their key physical and mechanical properties:
+For effective use of metals in electrical engineering and electronics, their key physical and mechanical properties must be taken into account:

-• Electrical resistance — determines the ability of the material to conduct current.
-For conductors (for example, copper or aluminum), low resistance is important, while resistors require materials with high electrical resistance.
+• Electrical resistivity — determines a material’s ability to conduct current.
+For conductors (for example, copper or aluminum) low resistivity is important, whereas resistors require materials with high electrical resistivity.

-• Thermal conductivity — determines the ability of the material to remove heat.
-High thermal conductivity is important for cooling radiators, processors, power transistors and transformers.
-Copper and silver alloys have high thermal conductivity, while insulating materials have low thermal conductivity.
+• Thermal conductivity — determines a material’s ability to remove heat.
+High thermal conductivity is important for cooling heat sinks, processors, power transistors, and transformers.
+Copper and silver alloys have high thermal conductivity, whereas insulating materials have low conductivity.

-• Magnetic properties — include magnetic permeability, coercive force and hysteresis losses.
-These properties are particularly important for transformers, relays and electric motors.
-For example, to minimize losses caused by magnetization and demagnetization, special silicon steels are used in transformer cores.
+• Magnetic properties — include magnetic permeability, coercive force, and hysteresis losses.
+These properties are especially important for transformers, relays, and electric motors.
+For example, to minimize losses caused by magnetization and demagnetization, specialty silicon steels are used in transformer cores.

-• Strength and wear resistance — mechanical strength, hardness and resistance to vibrations are important for components that are subject to significant mechanical loads, for example, in rotary systems of electric motors or in moving parts of generators.
+• Strength and wear resistance — mechanical strength, hardness, and vibration resistance are important for components subjected to significant mechanical loads, for example in rotor systems of electric motors or in moving parts of generators.

-• Thermal stability and temperature coefficient of expansion — are especially important for high-temperature devices such as thermal sensors or heating elements.
-For example, invar (an alloy with a low coefficient of linear expansion) is used in structures where even minimal thermal deformations are unacceptable.
+• Thermal stability and thermal expansion coefficient — especially important for high-temperature devices such as thermal sensors or heating elements.
+For example, Invar (an alloy with a low linear expansion coefficient) is used in structures where even minimal thermal deformation is unacceptable.

-The choice of a material with optimal physical characteristics for a specific application in electronics ensures high performance, reliability and durability of components.
+Selecting a material with optimal physical characteristics for a specific electronic application makes it possible to ensure high performance, reliability, and longevity of components.

 Electrical steels

-Special materials that are central to the production of various electronics and electrical devices that convert and transmit electrical energy.
-These steels have special magnetic properties that reduce energy losses and increase the efficiency of electric motors, amplifiers, relays and other equipment.
+Specialty materials that occupy a central place in the manufacture of various electronic and electrical devices that convert and transmit electrical energy.
+These steels have special magnetic properties that make it possible to reduce energy losses and raise the efficiency of electric motors, amplifiers, relays, and other equipment.

 Main properties